BMW executive Kranz joins electric car startup Faraday Future

-SINGAPORE (Reuters) - Faraday Future, an electric car start-up backed by Chinese entrepreneur Jia Yueting, has hired BMW (BMWG.DE) veteran Ulrich Kranz as chief technology officer, as it pushes to accelerate production of its FF91 luxury electric SUV despite its parent's financial woes.
+SINGAPORE, July 18 (Reuters) - Faraday Future, the electric car start-up backed by Chinese entrepreneur Ja Yueting, has hired BMW veteran Ulrich Kranz as chief technology officer, as it pushes to accelerate production of its FF91 luxury electric SUV despite its parent's financial woes.

 Faraday is part of a network of young electric vehicle (EV) firms in China and the United States backed by Jia, whose indebted film production-to-cars conglomerate is facing a severe cash crunch after rapid expansion.